Vic Beasley, 3-4OLB, Clemson

 Stephone Anthony, ILB, Clemson

-1/31/15: Anthony was a quality defender for Clemson the past three seasons.
+4/25/15: Anthony was a quality defender for Clemson during the past three seasons.
 He had 69 tackles with 10.5 tackles for a loss, 2.5 sacks, three passes broken up, one interception and two forced fumbles in 2014.
 Anthony has the potential to develop into possibly being a three-down starter in the NFL.
-He accepted an invite to play in the Senior Bowl.
+He put together a superb week at the Senior Bowl and showed some pass-coverage skills along with being a downhill thumper.
+At the Combine, Anthony blazed a fast 40 time that was much quicker than expected.
+He also looked good in the field drills.

 Corey Crawford, DE, Clemson

-1/31/15: Crawford had 22 tackles with seven tackles for a loss and two sacks in 2014.
+4/25/15: Crawford had 22 tackles with seven tackles for a loss and two sacks in 2014.
 He played well against Florida State, but was very quiet late in the year and didn't produce as expected.
+Crawford would be best as a 3-4 defensive end.

 8/23/14: In 2013, Crawford was a solid base end for Clemson on the other side from Vic Beasley.
 Crawford was an honorable-mention All-ACC selection with 52 tackles, 10.5 tackles for a loss, three sacks, one interception, four passes broken up and two forced fumbles.
 That showed improvement from his sophomore season when he had 47 tackles and only one sack in 12 starts.
 Crawford has potential and should see plenty of one-on-ones with Beasley drawing extra attention.